TheAlternativeZurich/HackingSessionSheet/0-basics.md

 `rm` stands for `remove`.
 It removes files, it doesn't put them in the trash.
 exercise: Create a file `hello` by typing `touch hello`, then delete it.
 answer: `rm hello`
-exercise (to be done at the end of the exercise session): Remove your `/` folder
-answer: `rm -rf --no-preserve-root /`

 ## mkdir and rmdir
 `mkdir` stands for `make directory`, rmdir for `remove directory`.